levworkshop/react-js/README.md

 * Input validation with Joi
 * Apply design with Bootstrap

-> Each project contains **docs** folder where screen-shots and instruction can be found.
+> Each project contains a **docs** folder where screen-shots and instruction can be found.